 The argument twojmax defines which bispectrum components are generated.
 See section below on output for a detailed explanation of the number of bispectrum components and the ordered in which they are listed.

 The keyword switchflag can be used to turn off the switching function.

 The keyword bzeroflag determines whether or not B0, the bispectrum components of an atom with no neighbors, are subtracted from the calculated bispectrum components.
 This optional keyword normally only affects compute sna/atom.
 However, when quadraticflag is on, it also affects snad/atom and snav/atom.

 If you have a bonded system, then the settings of special_bonds command can remove pairwise interactions between atoms in the same bond, angle, or dihedral.
 This is the default setting for the special_bonds command, and means those pairwise interactions do not appear in the neighbor list.
 Because this fix uses the neighbor list, it also means those pairs will not be included in the calculation.
 One way to get around this, is to write a dump file, and use the rerun command to compute the bispectrum components for snapshots in the dump file.
 The rerun script can use a special_bonds command that includes all pairs in the neighbor list.

 Compute sna/atom calculates a per-atom array, each column corresponding to a particular bispectrum component.
-The total number of columns and the identity of the bispectrum component contained in each column depend on the values of twojmax and diagonal, as described by the following piece of python code:
+The total number of columns and the identity of the bispectrum component contained in each column depend of the value of twojmax, as described by the following piece of python code:

 for j1 in range(0,twojmax+1): for j2 in range(0,j1+1): for j in range(j1-j2,min(twojmax,j1+j2)+1,2): if (j>=j1): print j1/2.,j2/2.,j/2.